lnxpy/hey/README.md

 ## Hey! - Your AI-powered Pair Programming Friend

-> :sparkles: - You need a MindsDB token to use Hey.
-You can generate one for your personal uses for free from [here](mdb.ai)!

 > :basecamp: - Watch this YouTube <a href="https://www.youtube.com/watch?v=fhO34PVa-38&list=LL&index=9">introduction video</a> about Hey!

 > :writing_hand: - Read the <a href="https://blog.imsadra.me/introducing-hey-your-ai-powered-pair-programming-friend">"Introducing Hey! - Your AI-powered Pair Programming Friend"</a> article about the creation process, development phases, and a detailed overview of Hey.

 Hey is a CLI-based AI assistant that is powered by the ChatGPT AI model versions supported by [MindsDB](https://mindsdb.com/).
 This project is designed for [Hashnode X MindsDB](https://hashnode.com/hackathons/mindsdb?source=hncounter-feed) hackathon.

+You may need a MindsDB token to use Hey.
+You can generate one for your personal uses for free from [here](https://mdb.ai).
+You can set Hey to interact with any other LLM service URL though.
+You're not limited to mdb.ai.

 ### Installation
 Make sure you have `pip` and `python>=3.6` installed on your machine and follow the steps.